MickaelMoon/cards-certification-project/README.md

 ```shell
 $ anvil
 ```
-This is the result of this command in your terminal
+Here is the result of this command in your terminal

 ```shell
                              _   _